Key takeaways

 You’ll be charged fees

-If you miss a payment, expect extra charges.
+If you miss a payment, you can expect additional charges.
 The payday lender may charge a late fee for missed payments.
 Most lenders will attempt to withdraw the money directly from your bank account.
-They may trigger bank fees.
+Attempted withdrawals when you don’t have the money in your account may trigger bank fees.

-If you do not have enough funds in your account, you may end up with overdraft charges.
+If you do not have enough funds in your account, the bank will charge you an overdraft fee.
 If the lender is able to withdraw funds, they could empty your bank account.
 A low balance or empty account can cause the bank to decline other transactions and charge you with an insufficient funds fee.
-Many banks will charge fees per failed withdrawal attempt.
+Many banks charge fees for each failed withdrawal attempt.
 Be aware of these bank fees, which can pile up quickly.

 Debt collectors may call